-She went on to say that she didn’t care because she has plenty of other friends.
+My granddaughter said that she didn’t care that other little girl was no longer her friend because she has plenty of other friends.
 I couldn’t believe she said that!
-Since that time, they became Friends again.
-Isn’t it great how children don’t hold grudges.
+Since that time, they became friends again.
+Isn’t it great how children don’t hold grudges?

 I think I’m a classy, sassy granny.
 I watch my weight, eat healthy, I like wearing make up and wigs, still love shoes and clothes shopping.
 There is this really big concern though.
 I can’t drive on the freeway at night anymore.